Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Background cosmology in the CG model

 The fluid equation for the total energy density then becomes

-We can also make a change of variables and use redshift, as the former is a physically measurable quantity.
-We do this by substituting $1+z=\frac{a_0}{a}$, where $a_0$ is the scale factor at the present time which we can normalize to 1.
-The Friedmann equation consequently reads as
+We can also make a change of variables and use the redshift, as the former is a physically measurable quantity.
+We do this by substituting $1+z=\frac{a_0}{a}$, where $a_0$ is the scale factor at present which we can normalise to 1.
+The Friedmann equation consequently reads as:

 where $H = \dot{a}/a$ is the Hubble parameter.
-Dividing throughout by $3H^2_0$ ($H_0$ being the value of the Hubble parameter today) in equation \eqref{100}, we obtain
+Dividing throughout by $3H^2_0$ ($H_0$ being the value of the Hubble parameter today) in equation \ref{100}, we obtain